Down

 The scuba divers explored the coral reef deep down in the ocean.

-In this case, down emphasizes the depth of the location in the ocean where the divers explored.
+In this case, down emphasises the depth of the location in the ocean where the divers explored.

 The hidden cave was tucked away down among the hills.